ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

 It is necessary to find the best suited tool that will be able to inject a relatively big amount of requests: the main open source ones that do not need to prove themselves are JMeter, The grinder and Gatling.

 We will not do a comparison here, each of them have their cons and pros.
-We have picked Gatling for 3 reasons:
+We have picked Gatling for 4 reasons:

+*   its community,
-*   its community and we are used to it,
+*   we are used to it,
 *   beautiful reports,
-*   ability to scale many clients without purchasing the distributed mode enterprise offer (the main criteria).
+*   ability to scale the client injectors.

-Indeed, while setting up your test and testing it locally, you would not encounter any problem, but when you will begin to add more and more users (i.e. requests) you will soon reach a limit with sockets for opening files such as css/js inferred resources and with the number of users.
-Thus, we need to use several clients.
+Concerning the last point, it is important to be aware that a significative test will probably hit a single client resource limit.
+Taken from the Gatling documentation:
+*“You have to understand that Gatling’s default behavior is to mimic human users with browsers so, each virtual user has its own connections.
+If you have a high creation rate of users with a short lifespan, you’ll end up opening and closing tons of connections every second.
+As a consequence, you might run out of resources (such as ephemeral ports, because your OS can’t recycle them fast enough).
+This behavior makes perfect sense when the load you’re modeling is internet traffic.
+You then might consider scaling out, for example with FrontLine, our Enterprise product.”*

+Indeed, our main criteria was to be able to scale out our clients but without buying an enterprise product.
+In this chapter, we will see how to achieve that with our own simple scaled out architecture.

-Few people know that it is possible to launch Gatling with a specific mode that will write only logs without reports.
+Few people know that it is possible to launch Gatling with a specific mode, that will write logs without the reports.
 When it is over, it is possible to concatenate them in a merged report.

-If we take a look to the Gatling command usage:
+If we take a look at the Gatling command usage:
 ```
 Usage: gatling [options]